Orion Name Meaning: Exploring the Origins & Significance of the Name

 Orion is a name with an uncertain meaning, but it is possibly related to the Greek word “horion,” meaning “boundary” or “limit.”
 Alternatively, it may be derived from the Akkadian name “Uru-anna,” whiich means “light of the heavens.”
 The name Orion is also associated with a constellation that gets its name from a legendary Greek hunter who was killed by a scorpion sent by the earth goddess Gaia.

-In ancient Greek mythology, Orion was a giant and very handsome hunter who was identified with the constellation known by his name.
+In ancient Greek mythology, Orion was a giant & very h&some hunter who was identified with the constellation known by his name.
 The story of Orion has many different versions, but in most of them, he is portrayed as a skilled hunter who is loved by the goddess of dawn, Aurora.
 However, Orion’s fate was sealed when he boasted that he could kill any animal on earth.
 This led to a challenge by the goddess of the hunt, Artemis, who sent a scorpion to kill him.

 Orion in Greek Mythology